PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Background and Related Works

 \subsection{ASR: Automatic Speech Recognition}

 ASR is a technology that translates human speeches into a textual form for further downstream processing.
 Over the years, significant advancements have been made in this field, driven by both academia and industry.
-Compared to early statistical models such as Kaldi \citep{Povey2011TheKS,Stuttle2003AGM,mcauliffe17_interspeech}, DNN-based ASR models, such as Recurrent Neural Networks (RNNs) \citep{Liu2021improving}, Long Short-Term Memory Networks (LSTMs) \citep{zeyer2017lstm}, and more recently, transformer-based models, have demonstrated remarkable improvements in recognition accuracy \citep{gulati20_interspeech,w2v2,radford2022robust,bain23_interspeech}.
-Through large-scale pre-training with weak supervision, state-of-the-art models like Whisper \citep{radford2022robust} have achieved robust and superior accuracy on most ASR tasks.
+Compared to early statistical models such as Kaldi \citep{Povey2011TheKS}, DNN-based ASR models, such as Recurrent Neural Networks (RNNs) \citep{Liu2021improving}, Long Short-Term Memory Networks (LSTMs) \citep{zeyer2017lstm}, and more recently, transformer-based models, have demonstrated remarkable improvements in recognition accuracy \citep{gulati20_interspeech,w2v2,radford2022robust,bain23_interspeech}.
+Through large-scale pre-training with weak supervision, state-of-the-arts like Whisper \citep{radford2022robust} achieve robust and superior accuracy on most ASR tasks.

 Nonetheless, one of the foremost practical challenges in ASR today is the balance between model accuracy and deployment feasibility.
 Arguably, transformer-based models all follow the scaling law \citep{kaplan2020scaling}, which states that the performance of a model is positively correlated to its model size.
 This phenomenon also holds true for ASR models, i.e., the larger the model is, the higher the accuracy is.
 This is due to the model's capacity to capture complex linguistic patterns and variations.
 Previous works have also observed that larger models of the Whisper family \citep{radford2022robust} on two benchmarks \citep{librispeech, Heikinheimo_2023} achieve higher quality transcriptions with lower word error rates (WER).